openspyrit/spyrit-examples/2021_DLMIS_Hands-on/readMe.md

         tar xvf datasets-dlmis21.tar

-1. Update the dataset path in the notebook `main.ipynb`.
-Look for the two occurences of `data_root =` and replace the quoted value with the path to your data folder, containing matrices and nets subfolders.
+1. Update the dataset path in the notebook `main.ipynb`: look for the two occurences of `data_root =` and replace the quoted value with the path to your data folder, containing matrices and nets subfolders.